 Austin has an existing model in the Charter for limits on contributions as it applies to candidates for City office, and so the intent of this draft recommendation is to mirror this existing model as closely as possible.
 The nature of campaign finance for candidates, however, is different from finance for a petition effort, which would likely be reported by a political committee, so while the goal is to mirror this model, there may be a need for some amendment or adjustment.
 This draft recommendation does not outline the specific limitations that should be in place in anticipation of the need for consultation with the City Attorney in order to prevent the inclusion of terms in the Charter that are not legally sound or tenable.

-Additionally, this draft recommendation includes a severability clause, in anticipation of the need for review of specific details on limits to contributions.
-Should the resulting limitations be challenged, the severability clause allows for the disclosure and reporting requirements to remain in place.
+Should the resulting limitations be challenged in court, a severability clause should allow for the disclosure and reporting requirements to remain in place.

 Fiscal Impact